More than most camera comparisons, the Canon EOS R5 vs R5 C question is one of the trickiest to get your head around.

 Its 4K video capture is every bit as ferocious, recording at up to 120fps (in the same 4:2:2 Canon Log or HDR PQ, in UHD or DCI) with external HDMI recording up at up to 60fps.
 However, as has become quite infamous, the R5 is subject to overheating issues and recording limits – which means that you are limited to brief bursts of shooting 8K 30p, 4K HQ or 4K 120p, between which you must wait for the camera to cool down.

-As a dedicated Cinema EOS product, though, the R5 C pushes things even further – primarily because it possess an active cooling system to prevent overheating (see Viewfinder, LCD and body (opens in new tab)).
+As a dedicated Cinema EOS product, though, the R5 C pushes things even further – primarily because it possess an active cooling system to prevent overheating (see below).
 It cannot shoot video in stills mode (or vice versa), so you will need to boot the camera up in video mode to capture moving images – and upon doing so, the familiar EOS menus are replaced by Cinema EOS menus.

 Here you can unleash the camera's full video potential.
 New to the R5 C is the ability to shoot internal full-frame 8K video up to 60p in 12-bit Cinema Raw Light, optimized for HDR footage – though the camera must be connected to an external power source (including new Canon mains adapter, or a power bank) to shoot 8K 60p.
 Internally, it also shoots Super 35 up to 5.9K 60p and Super 16 up to 2.9K 60p.